Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **injected_sources_additional_sources_position** [ Type: *float* ]

-	Where to inject artifical sources with the original position in the center.
+	Where to inject artificial sources with the original position in the center.
 This value is in units of FWHM.
 We can set this value  to -1 to move around the pixel only.
 This is similar to a dithering process where we can fully sampling how the PSF behave on an image.